 When consumed by your poodle, they might experience vomiting and loss of coordination.
 Depending on the quantity of Xylitol consumed, your pooch might even experience total liver failure.

-Always be sure to check the ingredients on any human food you plan on giving to your poodle to prevent health issues and costly vet bills.
+Be sure to check the ingredients on any human food you plan on giving to your poodle to prevent health issues and costly vet bills.
+You should base your reaction on your specific dog’s weight.
+When in doubt, default to calling a professional.

 Stick to Dog-Specific Food and Treats

 Anytime you feed your poodle, stick to their regular dog food or specific dog treats.
-Discuss any special treats, like peanut butter or cheese, with your veterinarian first before feeding it to your beloved poodle.
+Discuss any special treats, like peanut butter, or research whether your Poodle can safely eat cheese with your veterinarian first before feeding it to your beloved poodle.”.
 By watching what they eat, your poodle will have a happier and healthier life – and more time to spend with you!